kendradias/music-bbs/README.md

    - Primary key: `threadId` (String)
    - Sort key: `commentId` (String)

-### 6. Test AWS Connection and Models
+### 6. Test AWS Connection and Models NOTE: I have configured both package.json files so you should be able to run these commands from either the root directory or the backend directory
-npm run test:db      # Tests your AWS connection npm run test:models  # Tests the DynamoDB models npm run test:env     # Tests environment variable loading (run: node backend/testEnv.js) npm run test:aws     # Tests AWS configuration (run: node backend/testAws.js)
+npm run test:db      # Tests your AWS connection npm run test:models  # Tests the DynamoDB models and CRUD operations npm run test:env     # Tests environment variable loading

 ### 7. Navigate to frontend Directory